sevos/methods/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/sevos/methods.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Acknowledgments

+Many thanks to [Beni Cherniavsky-Paskin](https://github.com/cben) for the inspiration of the syntax!

 ## License